Thinking of starting a Facebook Page or Facebook Group for your nonprofit, project, or initiative?

 For nonprofits with a limited marketing budget, this is a particularly attractive option.

 However, creating a presence on Facebook for an organization requires a whole different playbook.
-For organizations, Facebook requires you to make a choice: do you set up a page or a group?
+For organizations, Facebook requires you to make a choice: do you set up a Facebook page or a Facebook group?

-Pages and groups are fundamentally different.
+Facebook Pages and Facebook Groups are fundamentally different.
 As such, they serve different functions and cater to different objectives.

-Pages are similar to personal profiles on Facebook.
-But instead of it being a profile about you personally, a Page is a profile for your organization as a public entity.
+Facebook Pages are similar to personal profiles on Facebook, but instead of focusing on an individual person, a Facebook Page focuses on your organization as a public entity.
 Once you have your page set, you post updates similar to how you would post updates to your personal profile.

 You can improve your odds by improving the engagement level of your content.
 Facebook offers Insights to help you with content optimization.